thindil/roboada/README.md

 ## Usage

-This file will convert .ads files from this same directory where this script is.
+This file will convert Ada code files (*.ads* and *.adb*) from this same directory where this script is.
 Modified files will be placed in subdirectory *result* in this same directory.
-Thus to use it, put it to directory with your code (or copy your code to directory where scrip is) and type: `./roboada.py`
+Thus to use it, put it to directory with your code (or copy your code to directory where scrip is) and type:

+* If you want to document only *.ads* files: `./roboada.py`
+* If you want to document only *.adb* files: `./roboada.py internal`
+* If you want to document all Ada source (*.ads* and *.adb*):
+  `./roboada.py all`

 To create RoboDoc documentation from modified sources, you must use as a RoboDoc configuration file *robodocada.rc*.
 Thus, after creating documented